-Figure 2.1: Summary of the data management process from sampling through to final dissemination of ratified data Figure 3.1 Urban UK exhaust emissions of PM 10 from road transport9 Figure 3.2 Urban UK emissions of PM 10 from road transport including exhaust and tyre and brake wear sources Figure 3.3 Annual mean UK average concentrations of sulphate and nitrate (1999 - 2006)11 Figure 3.4 Monthly time series of PM 10 and PM {2.5} concentrations by site operating Bureau Veritas weighed Whatman QMA quartz filters only Figure 3.5 Trend of annual average PM 10 concentrations17 Figure 3.6 Trend of annual average PM {2.5} concentrations17 Figure 4.1 Comparison of PM 10 monitoring at Auchencorth Figure 4.2 Comparison of PM 10 monitoring at London Marylebone Road in both a summer and winter period19 Figure 4.3 PM {2.5} Concentrations measured in Teddington 2007 Figure 4.4 PM {2.5} Difference due to Laboratory, Filter Media and Instrument21 Figure 4.5 PM {2.5} Spread in concentration equivalent due to repeat weighing of Whatman QMA quartz filters weighed by NPL Figure 4.6 Variability of travel blank concentration equivalent as a function of date for all Whatman quartz filters for Partisols weighed by Bureau Veritas Laboratories for the Defra sites and Derby.
-The line of best fit is a locally-weighted regression smooth, and the uncertainty intervals are shaded24 Figure 4.7 Variability of the PM 10 and PM {2.5} travel blank concentration equivalent as a function of date for all Whatman quartz filters for Partisols weighed by Bureau Veritas Laboratories for the Defra sites and Derby Figure 4.8 Variability of the travel blank concentration equivalent for Emfab filters weighed by Bureau Veritas and deployed in a Partisol in Earls Court Road in London Figure 4.9 Variability of the travel blank concentration equivalent for PNS-X8 KFG filters weighed by Bureau Veritas assuming the same flow rate as a Partisol 202527 Figure 4.10 Variability of the laboratory blank concentration equivalent for Whatman QMA quartz Partisol 2025 filters weighed by AEA.
-Travel (field) blank concentration equivalents are also shown for the Defra research sites Figure 4.11 Photo of conditioning of unsampled filters showing slight overlap Figure 4.12 Photo of balance and automated filter handler Figure 4.13 Photo of conditioning of sampled Partisol filters in filter holders Figure 4.14 Increase in mass (μg) of filters based on their position for conditioning on the tray36
+Figure 3.1 Urban UK exhaust emissions of PM 10 from road transport8 Figure 3.2 Urban UK emissions of PM 10 from road transport including exhaust and tyre and brake wear sources Figure 3.3 Annual mean UK average concentrations of sulphate and nitrate (1999 - 2006)10 Figure 3.4 Monthly time series of PM 10 and PM {2.5} concentrations by site operating Bureau Veritas weighed Whatman QMA quartz filters only Figure 3.5 Trends of annual average PM{10} concentrations measured by the Partisol operating Whatman QMA quartz filters weighed to EN12341 by Bureau Veritas Laboratories for sites with greater than 75 % data capture Figure 3.6 Trends of annual average $PM{2.5}$ concentrations measured by the Partisol operating Whatman QMA quartz filters weighed to EN12341 by Bureau Veritas Laboratories for sites with greater than 75 % data capture Figure 3.7 Trend of annual average TEOM concentrations for sites with greater than 75 % data capture.
+All measurements contain the inbuilt 3and 1.03 A and B correction factors.
+In addition, the PM{10} concentrations have been multiplied by 1.3 Figure 4.1 Comparison of PM 10 monitoring at Auchencorth Figure 4.2 Comparison of PM 10 monitoring at London Marylebone Road in both a summer and winter period19 Figure 4.3 PM {2.5} Concentrations measured in Teddington 2007 Figure 4.4 PM {2.5} Difference due to Laboratory, Filter Media and Instrument21 Figure 4.5 PM {2.5} Spread in concentration equivalent due to repeat weighing of Whatman QMA quartz filters weighed by NPL Figure 4.6 Variability of travel blank concentration equivalent as a function of date for all Whatman quartz filters for Partisols weighed by Bureau Veritas Laboratories for the Defra sites and Derby.
+The line of best fit is a locally-weighted regression smooth, and the uncertainty intervals are shaded24 Figure 4.7 Variability of the PM{10} and $PM{2.5}$ travel blank concentration equivalent as a function of date for all Whatman quartz filters for Partisols weighed by Bureau Veritas Laboratories for the Defra sites and Derby Figure 4.8 Variability of the travel blank concentration equivalent for Emfab filters weighed by Bureau Veritas and deployed in a Partisol in Earls Court Road in London Figure 4.9 Variability of the travel blank concentration equivalent for PNS-X8 KFG filters weighed by Bureau Veritas assuming the same flow rate as a Partisol 202527 Figure 4.10 Variability of the laboratory blank concentration equivalent for Whatman QMA quartz Partisol 2025 filters weighed by AEA.
+Travel (field) blank concentration equivalents are also shown for the Defra research sites.
+Figure 4.11 Photo of conditioning of un-sampled filters showing slight overlap